jchilders/dotfiles/README.md

 This repo was originally created to help me get new laptops spun up.
 I was doing many of the same steps over and over again, and [grew tired of it](https://m.xkcd.com/1205/).
 It is targeted towards Ruby on Rails development.

+The core stack is tmux, zsh, and neovim.

 # Installation

 ```